d-bl/MAE-gf/docs/snowflakes.md

 ## Little Snowflake
 ![Snowflake 60][p-snow-60]
 Usually, the little snowflake is drawn as the left picture, on a 60 degree grid.
 Most of the variants shown on this page benefit of extra pins on the sides.
 As in the picture on the right.
+The blue circles indicate corresponding pins.
 <p style="clear: both"></p>

 [![little snowflake][p-little-snow]][t-little-snow]